camunda/camunda-sso-snippets/README.md

 However, the [Container-based Authentication Filter](src/main/java/de/novatec/bpm/webapp/impl/security/auth/ContainerBasedUserAuthenticationFilter.java) is only using the standard Servlet and Java Security APIs.
 Therefore it works exactly the same on all Servlet containers and with any authentication mechanism supported by the container.
+For example the [fork for Single Sign-on on Weblogic](https://github.com/camunda-consulting/camunda-sso-weblogic/) uses the same Java code.

 There are two variations of the Authentication Filter:
 One [takes the user's groups from the Camunda IdentityService](src/main/java/de/novatec/bpm/webapp/impl/security/auth/ContainerBasedUserAuthenticationFilter.java)